CIBC-Internal/python/Doc/library/dis.rst

 .. versionadded:: 3.4

 The bytecode analysis API allows pieces of Python code to be wrapped in a :class:`Bytecode` object that provides easy access to details of the compiled code.

 .. class:: Bytecode(x, *, first_line=None, current_offset=None)

-   Analyse the bytecode corresponding to a function, method, string of source code, or a code object (as returned by :func:`compile`).
+   Analyse the bytecode corresponding to a function, generator, method, string of source code, or a code object (as returned by :func:`compile`).

    This is a convenience wrapper around many of the functions listed below, most notably :func:`get_instructions`, as iterating over a :class:`Bytecode` instance yields the bytecode operations as :class:`Instruction` instances.

-   If *first_line* is not None, it indicates the line number that should be reported for the first source line in the disassembled code.
+   If *first_line* is not ``None``, it indicates the line number that should be reported for the first source line in the disassembled code.
 Otherwise, the source line information (if any) is taken directly from the disassembled code object.

-   If *current_offset* is not None, it refers to an instruction offset in the disassembled code.
-Setting this means :meth:`dis` will display a "current instruction" marker against the specified opcode.
+   If *current_offset* is not ``None``, it refers to an instruction offset in the disassembled code.
+Setting this means :meth:`.dis` will display a "current instruction" marker against the specified opcode.

    .. classmethod:: from_traceback(tb)

       Construct a :class:`Bytecode` instance from the given traceback, setting *current_offset* to the instruction responsible for the exception.

    .. data:: codeobj